 When individuals contemplate immigrating to the United States, their first thought usually sways towards a green card.
 While this may be the ultimate goal, there are other options available that would allow you to work in the United States until a green card is issued.
 Employment Authorization Documents (EAD) are granted when an individual has a pending Immigration Petition for Permanent Residence or I-485.
 The card permits non-citizens to legally work in the United States for a U.S. employer.
 In this post, we’ll explore the similarities and differences between EAD cards and green cards as well as the timeline and process.

-There are three main categories that would make you eligible for an employment authorization card.
-According to USCIS, they are as follows:
+Unlike the green card-based EAD, the regular EAD refers to a nonimmigrant work permit and is not tied to a green card application process.
+There are three main categories that would make you eligible for this employment authorization card.
+According to the USCIS, they are as follows:

 Category One: You must have employment authorization that will result from your pending nonimmigrant status.